DeraTechDesign/tinker-2-gpio/README.md

 	sudo chmod +x build
 	sudo ./build

-Next, ``cd`` to your project directory and use npm to install pi-gpio in your project.
+Next, ``cd`` to your project directory and use npm to install tinker-gpio in your project.

-	npm install pi-gpio
+	npm install tinker-gpio

 That's it!